-- 2.28 New development is generally expected to meet the needs for infrastructure that are generated from the development itself.
+- 2.39 New development is generally expected to meet the needs for infrastructure that are generated from the development itself.
 This can be in the form of connections to utility services or the building of new roads, junctions, schools, and open space areas.
-Provision can be delivered directly by the developer or by way of financial contributions to a service provider/third party. - 2.29 The Council will use a combination of Section 106 and Section 278 agreements, alongside Community Infrastructure Levy if the Council decides to pursue this option.
+Provision can be delivered directly by the developer or by way of financial contributions to a service provider/third party. - 2.40 The Council will use a combination of Section 106 and Section 278 agreements, alongside the Infrastructure Levy (IL) if the Council decides to pursue this option.
 Whatever the process is, developers will continue to be expected to provide funding for new infrastructure that is required to meet the needs of the development.